 5/6 will be using programs such as Words their Way, Focus on Reading, StudyLadder and Seven Steps to Writing Success.

-Students in Year 5/6 participate in Mathematics lessons each day, straight after recess.
+Students in Year 5/6 participate in Mathematics lessons each day.
 Whole number, patterns and algebra will be the focus at the beginning of the week, with measurement and geometry, data and chance being covered at the end.

 5/6 will have ability group based lessons daily, with whole class instruction of content presented first.
 Groups will have the opportunity to have explicit teacher lessons focused around their groups needs, while other are extended with online activities and problem solving games.

 In 2021, physical development, health and education will be delivered in weekly lessons focus on student well-being, healthy lifestyle habits, and how to improve one’s social, emotional, physical and mental health.
 During PE lessons, 5/6 will be developing fundamental movement skills, values and attitudes towards sport, spatial awareness and competitive strategies.

 Students participate in interactive science lessons each week, covering each of the science strands.
 Through hands-on activities this year, students will explore micro-organisms, earthquakes, electricity and chemical reactions.